Pennsylvania State Police continue investigation into Harrisburg officer-involved accident

-WEST HANOVER TOWNSHIP, DAUPHIN COUNTY, Pa. - An Investigation is underway following a deadly officer-involved accident Sunday night, killing 62-year-old James Fuhrman.
+WEST HANOVER TOWNSHIP, DAUPHIN COUNTY, Pa. - An investigation is underway following a deadly officer-involved accident Sunday night, killing 62-year-old James Fuhrman.
 Pennsylvania State Police are leading the investigation and gave an update Monday afternoon.

 PSP say they were called last night to lead this investigation.
 They are now working with Harrisburg Police.
-While this investigation continues an autopsy on Fuhrman will happen Tuesday.
+While this investigation continues, an autopsy on Fuhrman will happen Tuesday.
 Police have identified him as the man riding the motorcycle and say he was wearing a helmet at the time of the accident.

 The name of the officer involved in this accident has not been released but he has been released from the hospital and is o paid administrative leave with the Harrisburg Police Department.
 He will remain on leave for a couple weeks and his future will be in the hands of the Dauphin County District Attorney's office who will file charges if he finds the evidence to do so.